 - Worried about Their Social Status – ESFJs can become preoccupied with social status and influence, which affects many of the decisions that they make, potentially limiting their creativity and open-mindedness.
 They can tie too much of their identity to others’ expectations, losing a sense of themselves.

 - Inflexible – ESFJ personalities place a lot of importance on what is socially acceptable and can be very cautious, even critical, of anything unconventional or outside the mainstream.
 They may also be unwilling to step out of their own comfort zone, usually for fear of being (or just appearing) different.

-- Very vulnerable to criticism.
-ESFJs strongly dislike conflicts and criticism – they can get very defensive and hurt if someone (especially a person close to them) criticizes their habits, ideas or favorite traditions.
+- Vulnerable to Criticism – It can be especially challenging to change these tendencies because they are so conflict averse.
+ESFJ personalities can become very defensive and hurt if someone, especially a person close to them, criticizes their habits, beliefs, or traditions.